nypublicradio/unettest/docs/blog/unettest.md

 test and write code to make the test work.
 Great stuff.
 If there is a corner case, I write a test case.
 And when my code turns red, I make it better.

-I was writing some NGINX configurations some time ago.
+I was writing NGINX configurations some time ago.
 I was new to NGINX and trying to figure out how things work.
-Their documentation (lovely though it is) can be inpenetrable.
-I was getting the picture largely by looking at existing configurations.
-And given that this set of CONF files was handling all of our network traffic, it was largely a look-don't-touch affair.
+Their documentation (lovely though it is) can be impenetrable.
+I was getting the picture by looking at existing configurations and mimicing what they do.
+And given that this bouquet of CONF files was handling all of our network traffic, it was largely a look-don't-touch affair.
 If I had a question, I could not ask it of my computer easily.
-NGINX does not have support for unit tests, or rapid feedback support of any kind.
-If I really really wanted to know the answer to a question, I'd have to deploy that question to NonProd and wave around my dowsing rod and try to sense if things are both working and not broken.
-The cost was high and the reliability was low.
+NGINX does not have support for unit tests, or rapid feedback of any kind.
+If I really really wanted to know the answer to a question, I'd have to deploy that question to NonProd and wave around my dowsing rod to try and sense if things are both working and not broken.
+High cost, low reliablity.

-This is silly in the best of times, but workable with no reason to fix what ain't broke.
+This is silly in the best of times, but workable--no reason to fix what ain't broke.
 Until I started scratching around the corners of an edge case...
 The only way I was able to figure out what on Earth was going on, I wanted to walk through all the different potential logic paths, and ugh, that was not